Commemorative and commissioned textiles

 The Creation Altar Piece is a South African stitched and beadwork embroidery, inspired by the altar piece 'The Lamb of God' (Het Lam Gods), painted by the Flemish artists, Hubert and Jan Van Eyck (Gent, Belgium, early fifteenth century).
 The Creation Altar Piece was made by the Hamburg Women’s Co-operative (Hamburg is a rural area of the Eastern Cape, South Africa) under the auspices of the Keiskamma Trust.

 Decorative postcards with a short text were popular in Europe from the early 1900's until the 1950's.
 Many of these were made in France.
-The cards included a wide variety of designs and messages worked in floss silk in various colours.
+The cards include a wide variety of designs and messages worked in floss silk in various colours.
 Some ten million embroidered cards were allegedly produced.
 Woven silk postcards (especially by the Nayret Frères, St. Etienne, France) were also being made, but these were not as popular.